kereemerol/DSA210-Project/README.md

 ## Until 2nd of January

-The current and the final dataset has been set as weenriched it with the addition of cast popularity features.
+The current and the final dataset has been set as it is enriched with the addition of cast popularity features.